It’s Groundhog Day! Whether its shadow or snow, you know we’re hoping for more winter!

 While 2008 was the last year for Preacher Bob, the Preacher’s Passion run is named for him and is a local’s favorite.

 So here we are, back to groundhogs.
-As I wrote earlier, the Rocky Mountain equivalent is nowhere to be seen midwinter.
-Still, two seasons ago, Colorado had one of the biggest snowfalls ever, with an extended ski season.
+As I wrote earlier, the Marmot, the Rocky Mountain equivalent is nowhere to be seen midwinter.
+Still, in February 2011, my son met up with a large Porcupine at Snowmass.
+That year, Aspen had so much snow the mountain reopened in mid-June.
+We credit the Porcupine.

 A few years earlier, warm winds arrived in late March, awakening slumbering mama bears a month or two early.
 The ski season at our local mountain ended abruptly when a hungry bear began wandering the runs in the beginner’s area.